Register a company in the UK

 A branch does not get the limited liability benefits of a UK limited company.

 It takes longer to register a UK branch of an overseas company than registering a limited liability company because your company must submit documents and information to Companies House.
-It can take 4 weeks for these to be reviewed.

 Read more about registering your overseas company in the UK.